-These domestic Actuarial Requirements were introduced as conditions to which (re)insurance undertakings are subject pursuant to Regulation 26 of the 2015 Regulations (see section on Regulatory Regime for more details).
-A contravention of those Requirements may lead the Central Bank to use its regulatory powers against the offending undertaking.
+These Domestic Requirements were introduced as conditions to which (re)insurance undertakings are subject pursuant to Regulation 26 of the 2015 Regulations (see section on Regulatory Regime for more details).
+A contravention of the Domestic Requirements may lead the Central Bank to use its regulatory powers against the offending undertaking.